asmaloney/gactar/README.md

 #### Special Chunks

-User-defined chunks must not begin with '\_' or be named `goal`, `retrieval`, or `memory` - these are reserved for internal use.
-Currently there is one internal chunk - `_status` - which is used to check the status of buffers and memory.
+User-defined chunks must not begin with underscore ('\_') - these are reserved for internal use.
+Currently there is one internal chunk - `_status` - which is used to check the status of buffers.

 It is used in a `match` as follows: